krsiakdaniel/portfolio-website-krsiak-cz/README.md

 ## 📝 Features

-The website contains the following sections and pages.
+The website contains these following sections and pages.

 **Sections:**